marvioncriddle/Optimizing_Vendor_Connections_through_Zscaler_ZIA/README.md

 - Gained valuable insights into managing multiple security solutions effectively.

 ## Conclusion
-- The deployment of Microsoft Defender for Endpoint not only fulfilled the prerequisite for Microsoft Purview DLP but also provided additional insights to bolster the organization's overall security posture.
+- By prioritizing source IP anchoring over SSL bypassing, I better aligned our security practices with NIST SP 800-53 Rev 5 controls that advocate for robust access control, monitoring, and data protection.
+This approach not only strengthens our security posture but also demonstrates compliance with federal standards for information security.

 ### References
 - [Set up Microsoft Defender for Endpoint deployment](https://learn.microsoft.com/en-us/defender-endpoint/production-deployment)